 If you have been injured in an accident in a public place we can help you make an injury claim for financial compensation.

 Courts recognise that a serious injury can have a significant effect on a claimant.
 Damages will lessen the financial load on a claimant and their dependants enabling them to focus on recovery.
 The panel of solicitors have helped families recover damages for a range of catastrophic injuries and chronic conditions.
 Injuries and illnesses referred to as serious include paralysis and cerebral palsy.

 For more information: Catastrophic injury compensation claims

-Under a CFA, Galashiels injury claimants will also not have to pay any fees upfront.
+Galashiels injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Galashiels, Selkirkshire and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Galashiels, Selkirkshire and throughout the UK make a claim without any financial risk.